NatBat92/disney-villains/README.md

 ### Disney Villain Target Audience:

-* People of all ages
+* People of all ages.
-* Disney fans
+* Disney fans.
-* Those with a love for the bad guys of the Disney world
+* Those with a love for the bad guys of the Disney world.

 ### What the users would want from the website:

-* Informal language
+* Informal language.
-* Ease of navigation between pages
+* Ease of navigation between pages.
-* Mobile friendly so must be responsive
+* Mobile friendly so must be responsive.
-* Visually appealing and contains relevant information about the topic
+* Visually appealing and contains relevant information about the topic.

 ### The website is best for users: